FrankRay78/PatienceOS/README.md

 ## Blog posts
 A series of blog posts are being written alongside the development of PatienceOS, to capture learnings and chart progress.
 See: [PatienceOS blog posts](https://frankray.net/blog/category/software-development/os-development/patienceos/)

+---

+**© Frank Ray**, owner of [Better Software UK](https://bettersoftware.uk), author of [Better Software Requirements](https://bettersoftwarerequirements.com): A handbook for software development teams and their managers.